 Designed with Homestead’s growing population in mind, the new facility features a 225-seat council chamber to accommodate more residents than before during public meetings.
 The new City Hall also provides a better operational flow for City business, is constructed to withstand a category 5 hurricane, and will function as an Emergency Operations Center (EOC) during a crisis.

 The 55,000 square-foot, three-story facility is Homestead’s first new building constructed specifically for law enforcement operations.
 The new headquarters was designed by Rodriguez & Quiroga Architects Chartered and built by Munilla Construction Management.
 The impressive facility, constructed on-time and on-budget, is a community centerpiece that aligns with the vision to revitalize Downtown Homestead.

 Voters approved the passage of the police station bond referendum with an overwhelming 74% approval which provided funding to evacuate police personnel from the old facility, temporarily relocate police operations, and construct the new police headquarters.

 Homestead Station will include a Downtown Transit Center that will serve as the City of Homestead Trolley Hub and connection to Miami-Dade County Transit.
 The project will also include a 1,000 space parking garage, multi-screen movie theater, bowling alley, restaurants, and retail.
 Homestead Station is the result of a Public-Private Partnership between the City of Homestead and Ax-i3.
-It is expected to be completed in early 2018.
+Construction on the project began in May 2018 and is expected to be complete in 2019.

 The Cybrary brings Homestead an ultra-modern, public library that bridges the gap between literacy and cutting-edge technology.
 Using innovations like augmented and virtual reality, texture mapping, and interactive robots, the Cybrary will bring excitement back to libraries, literacy, and learning!